- Artifacts are stored on the Jenkins master after the artifacts were deployed to Nexus via the “Deploy artifacts to Maven repository”.

 - Maven Integration plugin

 “Deploy artifacts to Maven repository” requires the archived artifacts so that they can be deployed when the build completes.
 That’s why disabling archiving (

 <archivingDisabled>true</archivingDisabled>) breaks it.

-hudson.maven.RedeployPublisher and to reduce the storage is to reduce the number of archived artifact to 1 (
+The only option to keep using “Deploy artifacts to Maven repository” while reducing the storage is to decrease the number of the archived artifact to 1 (

-- The cleanup of old artifacts is done at the beginning or the end of each build thus you’ll have to wait to have the build launched to do the cleanup (or you can manually trigger it if you have the simple disk usage plugin)
+- The cleanup of old artifacts is done at the beginning or the end of each build thus you’ll have to wait for builds to start to do the cleanup (or you can manually trigger it if you have the CloudBees Disk Usage Simple plugin).